Eye-Tracking Communication Tool for Non-verbal ICU Patients

 Summary

-The objectives of this clinical trial are to explore the feasibility of the eye-tracking interactive system in improving communication disorders among non-verbal ICU patients.
-It will also preliminarily investigate the effectiveness of this system in facilitating communication for these patients.
+The objectives of this clinical trial are to explore the feasibility of the eye-tracking communication tool in alleviating communication barriers among non-verbal ICU patients.
+It will also preliminarily investigate the effectiveness of this tool in facilitating communication for these patients.

-Researchers will compare the eye-tracking interactive system with traditional augmentative and alternative communication (AAC) technologies (such as body language, writing boards, etc.) to observe the feasibility and preliminary effectiveness of the eye-tracking interactive system in improving communication disorders.
+Researchers will compare the eye-tracking communication tool with conventional techniques (such as body language, writing boards, etc.) to observe the feasibility and preliminary effectiveness of the eye-tracking communication tool in alleviating communication barriers.

 Conditions